-As designers of both period as well as contemporary bespoke kitchens, libraries and architectural joinery, we often need to delve into the past to gain inspiration, and often that journey heads towards classical design.
+As designers of bespoke kitchens, libraries and architectural joinery for period country houses, we often need to delve into the past to gain inspiration, and often that journey heads towards classical design.

 It’s a common misunderstanding that formal architecture is rigid and inflexible.
 In fact we’ve found the opposite to be the case.

 Granted, certain shapes and mouldings are very much guided by geometry, and certain entablatures and orders are to be used in certain specific ways, but the rest seems very much down to the architect.
 In fact, it’s this geometry that’s been the reason for classical architecture’s success around the world.
 Geometry gave the architecture a formula that meant it could be copied, time after time, beautifully, in the same way, without risk of changing the proportions and nature of the work.
 It was, in many ways, architecture by numbers.